danmatthews/LaravelTwigView/README.md

 The package provides:

-- Twig templates, in all their glory.
+- Twig templates, in all their glory, including inheritance.
 - Automatic template caching.
 - `url()`, and `asset()` helper methods for quickly routing resources and links.
 - A full set of form helpers.